alexgenin/chouca/README.md

 ## Motivation and objectives

-Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms in the landscape, and investigate how local interactions between organisms may affect the dynamic as a whole.
-However, implementing them is often done using ad-hoc R code, which is slow, and error-prone. `chouca` aims at providing a high-level interface to this type of models, in order to reduce errors, and allow spending more time on model design, than fighting with debugging.
+Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms in the landscape, and investigate how local interactions between organisms may affect the dynamic of a system as a whole.
+However, implementing them is often done using ad-hoc R code, which is slow, and error-prone. `chouca` aims at providing a high-level interface to such type of models, in order to reduce errors, and allow spending more time on model design, than fighting with debugging.

 `chouca` wants to be user-friendly, yet provide good performance.
-Several engines are included, including a fully compiled-code implementation

-reasonably fast.
-The core of the engine is in C++ (using RcppArmadillo), which helps getting results fast.
-The goal is to spend more time on thinking about your results, rather than implementing your model ;)
+Several engines are included, including a pure-R engine and a C++ engine.
+In addition to those two, `chouca` is capable of emitting and compiling the required C++ code at runtime for a specific model.
+This allows for optimizations that would be impossible otherwise, and improves performance typically by one or two orders of magnitude.